ploomber/scaffold/README.md

 # template

 Minimal structure for bootstrapping Data Science projects

+## Features

+* `setup.py` following best practices, with commends for extensibility, install your pipeline using `pip install`
+* Pre-configured testing suite, a simple test is provided to check that your package is installable via `pip install`
+* Environment reproducibiliy is also tested using `nox`
+* Sample `README.md` with instructions for development, testing and distribution
+* Sample gitignore

 ## Usage

+### Using it as a Github template

+1. Click on "use this template"
+2. Create the repo under your account
+3. Clone your repo `git clone https://github.com/{username}/{repo_name}.git`
+4. Execute install script `python ` TODO: make it work from a clone
+5. Commit changes

+### From the terminal

 ```bash
 # move to a folder where you want to store your project